dsccommunity/HyperVDsc/README.md

 ### Unreleased

 * MSFT_xVMHyperV:
+  - Dynamic memory will be disabled if neither MinimumMemory nor MaximumMemory is specified or if StartupMemory, MinimumMemory and MaximumMemory are equal (e.g. for nested virtualization)
   - Increased xVMHyperV StartupMemory and MinimumMemory limits from 17GB to 64GB.
   - EnableGuestService works on localized OS (language independent).
   - Adds missing Hyper-V-PowerShell feature in examples.